-5. Fresh Food, Water and a Clean Cage
+5. Fresh Food, Water, and a Clean Cage

 Don’t worry.
-Your guinea pig will be able to survive even during temperatures below zero, but there are a few things that you have to take care of.
+Your guinea pig will be able to survive even during temperatures below zero, but there are a few things that you have to take care of:

-Step 1 – Place the Cage in Another Building or a Place That Has a Cover
+1. Place the Cage in Another Building or a Place That Has a Cover

-Step 2 – Find a Location That Is Not Windy
+2. Find a Location That Is Not Windy

-Step 3 – Cover the Cage
+3. Cover the Cage

-Cover the top and the walls of the cage with a blanket, a carpet or anything else that will help insulate the guinea pig’s home.
+Cover the top and the walls of the cage with a blanket, a carpet, or anything else that will help insulate the guinea pig’s home.
 Always make sure to leave a little space for ventilation.
 You can nail the blanket or carpet so that it doesn’t fall.

-Step 4 – Raise the Cage About the Ground
+4. Raise the Cage Above the Ground

-Step 5 – Give Them More Hay When the Temperatures Are Low
+5. Give Them More Hay When the Temperatures Are Low

-Even in warm environments guinea pigs need a lot of fresh hay daily.
-If the poor guinea pigs are exposed to low temperatures, then they would need even more hay.
+Even in warm environments, guinea pigs need a lot of fresh hay daily.
+If the poor guinea pigs are exposed to low temperatures, they would need even more hay.
 Your pet has to have something that it can snuggle into.
 Adding a box full of hay is a great idea.

-Step 6 – Pay Close Attention to the Water as It Can Freeze
+6. Pay Close Attention to the Water as It Can Freeze